Keith Cirkel

 There are many great ways we express states and parameters of a component without having to shoehorn them into an archaic system like the class attribute.
 We have mechanisms today to replace it, we just need to unleash ourselves from our own shackles.
 Upcoming standards will allow us to express ideas in powerful new ways.

 Still attached to utility classes?
 Think Custom Elements are the work of Satan?
-I'd love to hear your thoughts on this, and as always you can shout in the comments below, or on Twitter, where I'm @keithamus.
+I'd love to hear your thoughts on this.
+Social links in the header.